MrLesion/cothreesixty/README.md

 - `height: 500` (Default: 500): The height of the canvas.
 (Optional)

-- `tools: 'spin,zoom'` (Default: 'spin'): The tools to appear in the toolbar.
+- `tools: 'spin,zoom'` (Empty string): The tools to appear in the toolbar.
 Comma-seperated string of tools (Optional)

 ## Examples